eleda77/eleda77.github.io/docs/vocab_list.md

 **curlew** - a large wading bird of the sandpiper family, with a long down-curved bill, brown streaked plumage, and frequently a distinctive ascending two-note call

+**currach** - a type of Irish boat with a wooden frame, over which animal skins or hides were once stretched, though now canvas is more usual

 **cussed** - stubborn; annoying

 ### D {#header-title-4}
+**daffish** - stupid, silly

+**daffy** - silly, odd, or peculiar usually in an amusing way

+**dag** - to edge (a garment, cloth, etc.) with decorative scallops or the like

 **dastard** - a dishonourable or despicable man

 **deasil** - in the direction of the sun's apparent course, considered as lucky; clockwise; opposite of widdershins